dktlee/dktlee.github.io/_posts/2019-12-28-all-nba-predictions.md

 ![Data: Player Totals Summary](/img/big-imgs/data_summary_player_totals.png) *Data Summary: Player Totals from 1999 - 2019*

 As expected, the data shows that there are a large range of values for any given statistic, so I decided to normalize each statistic for each season.
 Simply, for each season we have in the dataset, I divided each stat for every player by the given season's max.
-This means that each stat now lies in the range (0,1) and the stat leader having the max value of 1.
+This means that each stat now lies in the range (0,1) and the stat leader will have the max value of 1.

-Also, note that we have nearly 8300 observations with 35 columns each.
-So to get a sense of which columns might serve as useful predictors I created a correlation plot to see which stats correlated most with making the All-NBA Team.
+To get a sense of which columns might serve as useful predictors I created a correlation plot to see which stats correlated most with making the All-NBA Team.
 After that, I modelled the distribution of each statistic, comparing stats of players who made the All-NBA-Team vs players who did not.
 Let's take a look at these results:

 ![Correlation Plot: Player Totals vs All-NBA](/img/big-imgs/correlation_plot.png) *Correlation Plot: Player Totals vs All-NBA*

-The correlation plot shows slightly positive correlation for making the All-NBA Team with Games Started, Field Goals Made, Field Goals Attempted, Free Throws Made, Free Throws Attempted, Rebounds, Assists, Steals, Blocks, and Turnovers, and even stronger correlation in the scoring stats.
+The correlation plot shows slightly positive correlation for making the All-NBA Team with Games Started, Field Goals Made, Field Goals Attempted, Free Throws Made, Free Throws Attempted, Rebounds, Assists, Steals, Blocks, and Turnovers, and even stronger correlation for the scoring stats.

 ![Distribution Plot: Minutes Played vs All-NBA](/img/big-imgs/minutes_played.png) *Distribution Plot: Minutes Played vs All-NBA*

-By modelling the distribution of each statistic comparing ALl-NBA players against the rest of the league, I might be able to find ways to filter out data points that could potentially dilute the model's ability to showcase elite players.
+Also, note that we have nearly 8300 observations with 35 columns each.
+By modelling the distribution of each statistic comparing All-NBA players against the rest of the league, I might be able to find ways to filter out data points that could potentially dilute the model's ability to showcase elite players.
 I do not want to flood the model with bench / rotational players who aren't in consideration for All-NBA honours.
 I used Minutes Played during a season as a proxy and only considered players who play at least 1600 minutes in a season.

 ![Distribution Plot: eFG% vs All-NBA](/img/big-imgs/efg.png) *Distribution Plot: eFG% vs All-NBA*